FAMILY THERAPY FOR AUTISM

 A New Paradigm in Autism Treatment

-Our approach to helping families reflects a client-focused and strengths-based approach to helping families with autistic children.
-That is, an approach in which families feel heard, understood and empowered on a course that reflects the unique characteristics of their family identity.
-This is not about fitting in and appearing “normal” at the expense of autistic individuals.
+We offer support that is client-focused and strengths-based.
+That is, an approach in which families are treated as experts regarding their families can feel heard, understood and empowered on a course that reflects the characteristics of their family identity.
+This is not about fitting in and appearing “normal” at the expense of autistics.

 When the foundation shifts, and that can be imperceptible to others, the key focus of someone who lives on the spectrum is regaining that ground.
-We help you problem-solve and support each other through an ASD lens.
+We help families problem-solve and support each other through an autism affirming lens.
 Most of the time, we are not focused on why or how the autistic individual might change.
 We explore whether the environment accommodates and is inclusive with respect to autistic behavior.
 What are the root causes of behavior and who benefits most from changes?

 Why a Family Therapy Approach?